benchmark-urbanism/cityseer-api/docs/modules/centrality.md

 <FuncHeading>Returns</FuncHeading>
 <FuncElement name="node_map" type="numpy.ndarray">

-Node data in the form of an $n \times 4$ `numpy.ndarray[numpy.uint32]`, where each row represents a node: `[x, y, live, edge_index ]`
+Node data in the form of an $n \times 4$ `numpy.ndarray[numpy.uint32]`, where each row represents a node consisting of: `[x, y, live, edge_index ]`

 </FuncElement>
 <FuncElement name="edge_map" type="numpy.ndarray">

-Edge data in the form of an $e \times 4$ `numpy.ndarray[numpy.uint32]`, where each row represents an edge: `[start, end, length, weight]`.
+Edge data in the form of an $e \times 4$ `numpy.ndarray[numpy.uint32]`, where each row represents an edge consisting of: `[start, end, length, weight]`.

 </FuncElement>

 The node attributes `x` and `y` determine the spatial coordinates of the node, and should be in a suitable projected (flat) coordinate reference system in metres unless the `wgs84_coords` parameter is set to `True`.

 The optional edge attribute `length` indicates the original edge length in metres.
 If not provided, lengths will be computed using crow-flies distances between either end of the edges.
+This attribute must be positive and will be rounded to the nearest metre.

 If provided, the optional edge attribute `weight` will be used for shortest path calculations instead of distances in metres.
 If decomposing the network, then the `weight` attribute will be divided into the number of newly decomposed edges.
-The `weight` attribute must be a positive integer and cannot exceed 4,294,967,295 (`numpy.uint32`).
+This attribute must be positive and will be rounded to the nearest metre.

 ::: warning Note
 This method assumes that all graph preparation, e.g. cleaning and simplification, has happened upstream of this method.
 If generating data from sources such as [Open Street Map](https://www.openstreetmap.org), then consider using tools such as [roadmap-processing](https://github.com/aicenter/roadmap-processing) for initial fetching, cleaning, and simplification of the data.
 Whereas simplification (assuming accurate distances are maintained via the `length` attribute) helps reduce topological distortions in centrality methods, however, another option is to use a sufficiently fine level of decomposition to likewise temper node density variances.